arpit-kapoor/arpit-kapoor.github.io/_pages/about.md

 ---
-title: "A little about me."
+title: "A little about me"
 permalink: /about/
 header:
     image: "/images/background.png"